pierre-cantegril/Brother-Tree/README.md

 # Brother-Tree
-Python script to generate and render a dot file using Python and the module graphviz.
-The script use an Excel table who should contain all the needed informations (member, big, pledging session).
-In case of members with unknown big, the script will generate a subgraph on the side with those brothers.
+Python script to generate and render a dot file using Python and the graphviz module.
+The script uses an Excel spreadsheet that must contain all the necessary information (member, big, pledging session).
+In the case of members whose big is unknown, the script will generate a sub-graph on the side with these brothers.

 # New to Python ?
 Install [Anaconda](https://www.anaconda.com/distribution/) (you should certainly use the latest Python version in 64 bits).
 Start the programm `Anaconda Prompt` amd run the above command to install the module `graphviz`.
 Then, run the command `jupyter notebook` or `jupyter lab` to start having fun ;)